Open Source

 The Login Problem

 The first obstacle was authentication.
-Hardcoding credentials wasn't an option: MFA, SSO cookies, it gets complicated quickly.
-And scraping a login form means breaking whenever the frontend changes.
+Hardcoding credentials wasn't an option, and scraping the login form would break with any frontend change.

 The Actual API

-I implemented the protocol by hand with the raw ws package rather than using the graphql-ws client library.
-This keeps the reconnect and subscription management logic explicit and auditable.
+I implemented the protocol by hand rather than using a ready-made client library, to keep the reconnect and subscription logic transparent.

 WebSocket Singleton and SSE Bridge